Printing of large components

 Functional printing can thus be operated economically on a small scale, on an industrial scale, and under strict environmental regulations.
 This opens up the possibility of production in Germany, which offers short supply chains and high flexibility.

-Two different systems are used at Fraunhofer IFAM for the functionalization of complex and large surfaces: A Kuka KR16 robot with a payload of 16 kg on a ten-metre long linear axis is available for the functionalization of large components.
-This can carry a wide variety of print heads and, with its six axes, can follow and print on almost any component surface.
-For smaller components, the 5-axis gantry system with a single PJ 15X print head from Neotech AMT is used.
-Different printing, pre- and post-processing methods can also be used on this system.
+Three different systems are used at Fraunhofer IFAM for the functionalization of complex and large surfaces: a Kuka KR16 on a ten-metre-long linear axis and a UR5e from Universal Robots are available for the functionalization of large and medium-sized components.
+These can carry a wide variety of print heads and can therefore follow and print on almost any component surface.
+The 5-axis gantry system with PJ 15X single print head from Neotech AMT is used for smaller components.
+Various printing, pre- and post-processing methods can also be used on this system.